How To Build An Outdoor Garden Shed

 Prime the timber before assembling.

-Arrange the boards to fit the width of the timber.
-If needed, cut the first and the last one, but it's much better if you can have all boards with the same size.
+Arrange the boards to fit the width of the door that you measured (i.e. the door opening).
+If required, cut the first and the last one, but it's much better if you can have all boards with the same size.

 Step 3.